South Korean defectors: Contemporary South Korean-born defectors

 North Korea has targeted its own defectors with propaganda in attempts to lure them back as double defectors, but contemporary South Korean defectors born outside of North Korea are generally not welcome to defect to the North.
 In recent years there have been seven people who tried to leave South Korea, but they were detained for illegal entry in North Korea, and ultimately repatriated.
 As of 2019, there are reportedly 5461 former South Korean citizens living in North Korea.

-There has also been fatalities as a result of failed defections.
+There have also been fatalities as a result of failed defections.
 One defector died in a failed murder-suicide attempt by her husband while in detention.
 One person who attempted to defect was shot and killed by South Korean military forces in September 2013.

 This is an incomplete list of notable cases of defections from South Korea to North Korea.